-Areas of expertise: Housing and economic development; corporations.
+Areas of expertise: Housing and economic development; property; contracts; corporations.

 Book Chapters and Collected Works

 Contributions to Law Reviews and Other Scholarly Journals

 "Residents fault landlord for problems at Sayles Place," coverage in The Washington Post, February 26, 2017, quoting Professor Michael Diamond, director, Harrison Institute for Housing and Community Development.

 "GULC Institute Supports Housing Development," coverage in The Hoya, January 30, 2015, featuring Professor Michael Diamond, Adjunct Professor Raquel Skinner and the Harrison Institute.